matheusfrozzi/MFAFloatLabel/README.md

 ```

 ### Font
-You can change placeholder font name to be different from the text of your textField.
-Also change the font size of placeholder when typing.
+You can customize the placeholder of your textField by changing the font name and size.
 ```swift
 textField.placeholderCustomFontName = "Menlo"
 textField.placeholderEditingFontSize = 10